RushiBhogade/GalleryApp/README.md

    yarn test
    ```

-## Usage
+## 🌈 Usage

 1. **Gallery Screen**
-   - The main screen displays a grid of image thumbnails.
+   - Navigate through a grid of stunning image thumbnails.
-   - Tap on a thumbnail to navigate to the Image Detail Screen.
+   - **Tap** to view an image in full detail.
-   - Use the search bar to filter images.
+   - **Search** and filter images effortlessly.

 2. **Image Detail Screen**
-   - Shows a larger version of the selected image along with its title.
+   - Enjoy a larger view of your selected image.
-   - Use the edit/crop button to modify the image.
+   - Use **edit/crop** tools to refine your images.
-   - Use the share button to share the image.
+   - **Share** your images with ease.
-   - Use the back button to return to the Gallery Screen.
+   - **Return** to the gallery with the back button.

 3. **Theming**
-   - Switch between dark and light themes based on system settings.
+   - Switch seamlessly between **dark** and **light** themes based on your preference.

-## Assumptions
+## 🤔 Assumptions

-- The application assumes the user has a stable internet connection for fetching images.
+- The app assumes a stable internet connection for fetching images.
-- The design adapts to both phones and tablets using Flexbox for layout.
+- Designed to adapt gracefully to both phones and tablets with Flexbox.
-- Image editing and sharing functionalities require appropriate permissions and configurations.
+- Editing and sharing features may require specific permissions.

-## Additional Features
+## ✨ Additional Features

-- **Image Editing/Cropping**: Allows users to crop and adjust images.
+- **Image Editing/Cropping**: Tailor your images to perfection.
-- **Image Sharing**: Users can share images to other apps or social media.
+- **Image Sharing**: Spread the joy by sharing images to other apps or social media.
-- **Theming**: Supports automatic theme switching based on system preferences.
+- **Theming**: Automatically adjust themes based on system preferences for a personalized experience.

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).